tmds/Tmds.Systemd/README.md

 `ListenStream` specifies the TCP port for our service.

-The `WantedBy` `sockets.target` indicates that, when enabled (i.e. installed), the socket should be opened with the system.
+The `WantedBy` `sockets.target` indicates that, when enabled (i.e. installed), the socket should be started with the system.

-The corresponding services file looks like this:
+The corresponding service file looks like this:
 ```
 [Unit]
 Requires=%N.socket